pytest-dev/pytest/doc/en/parametrize.rst

     SKIP [1] test_strings.py: got empty parameter set ['stringinput'], function test_valid_string at $REGENDOC_TMPDIR/test_strings.py:1
     1 skipped in 0.12 seconds

-Note that when calling ``metafunc.parametrize`` multiple times with different parameter sets, all parameter names across those sets cannot be duplicated, otherwise an error will be raised.
+Note that when calling ``metafunc.parameterize`` multiple times with different parameter sets, all parameter names across those sets cannot be duplicated, otherwise an error will be raised.

 More examples